pubkey/rxdb/docs-src/rx-schema.md

 # RxSchema

-Schemas define how your data looks.
+Schemas define the structure of the documents of a collection.
 Which field should be used as primary, which fields should be used as indexes and what should be encrypted.
-The schema also validates that every inserted document of your collections conforms to the schema.
 Every collection has its own schema.
 With RxDB, schemas are defined with the [jsonschema](http://json-schema.org/)-standard which you might know from other projects.

 ## Example